morinlab/lymphopedia/Home.md

 # Welcome to Lymphopedia!

+## What we do

-This site tracks all genes that have been nominated as recurrently mutated in one of the common B-cell lymphomas.
-Genes are categorized based on their level of support in the original primary data and other available datasets.
-Information for each gene can be found on their respective pages.
-The genes nominated by individual studies can be found on the study-centric pages.
+This is a comprehensive catalogue of genes that have been nominated as *recurrently mutated* in one of several common B-cell lymphomas.
+Each gene is categorized based on the level and quality of supporting data in the original study and other comparable datasets.
+Details for each gene can be found on their respective pages.
+The novel genes nominated by each study can be found on the study-centric pages.

 To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table or explore the genes nominated by [individual studies](Papers).